 Lower resolution on greater zoom levels

-It is possible to mix raster with vector tiles and get best out of both, e.g., satellite map (raster tiles) with an overlay of streets with labels available in different languages (vector tiles).
+It is possible to mix raster with vector tiles and get the best out of both, e.g., a satellite map (raster tiles) with an overlay of streets with labels available in different languages (vector tiles).
 Check on the interactive map below.

 MapTiler offers both raster and vector map tiles of the whole planet for any application

 As clients have different use cases their priorities also differ.
-Raster tiles can be rendered from pre-generated vector tiles on-request on the server side.
+Raster tiles can be rendered from pre-generated vector tiles on request on the server side.
 Because of this flexibility MapTiler stores the street maps in the vector format only but can offer both raster and vector map tiles of the whole planet to its customers.
-Just sign-up, pick one of the standard map styles or create your own and start using the maps for free with MapTiler Cloud.
+Just sign-up, pick one of the standard map styles, or create your own and start using the maps for free with MapTiler Cloud.